 Enjoying a scenic position overlooking the ocean and situated close to all the facilities and activities in Kaikoura, Anchor Inn Motel is a comfortable and convenient base from which to explore the region's epic natural landscapes.

-Lemon Tree Lodge offers bed and breakfast accommodation for couples and single travellers.
+Lemon Tree Lodge offers bed and breakfast accommodation for couples and single travelers.

-The Hamptons is a boutique B&B set in a peaceful location a few steps from the sweeping beach, but still just a few minutes' walk from the centre of Kaikoura.
+The Hamptons is a boutique B&B set in a peaceful location a few steps from the sweeping beach, but still just a few minutes' walk from the center of Kaikoura.

 Situated between the mountains and the Pacific Ocean, Hapuku Lodge enjoys a beautiful location.
 Its accommodation consists of four guest rooms and stunning tree houses, which will take your breath away.